 - Is your product already being exported by other UK companies?

 - Do any of your trade association reports recommend exporting?

-There are a number of ways you can get into new markets.
-Which is the right method for your company will depend on your products, the markets you are entering and your own circumstances.
-Some of the most common options include:
+There are several ways you can get into new markets.
+Determining the right method for your company will depend on your products, the markets you are entering and your own circumstances.

 Exporting from your UK base